yoptimalcontrol/yoptimalcontrol/pages/examples/bryson/brysonPareto.md

 folder: examples
 toc: false
 ---
-The Pareto optimal solution is found by iterating the Bryson-Denham problem for different final times.
+This example shows how to calculate a Pareto front for the Bryson-Denham problem.
+In this example the Pareto front is calculated by solving the Bryson-Denham problem for different final times and then plotting the resulting curve.

 ## Problem formulation
 The formulation is the following: